Above: Canaan in Haiti

 As is true for other residents, Rousseau pays little attention to the second article of the decree, which forbids construction of any kind: “All construction work, road piercing, subdivision or other exploitation of the soil, and any transaction or real estate disposition are and remain prohibited on the extent of the area defined in article 1.”

 The situation in Canaan has changed over time.
 To move onto the land now, a person must negotiate with the resident who took initial ownership.
 The amount the new resident will pay depends in large part on where the property is on the hillside.
-“A plot could cost 10,000 to more than 25,000 gourdes,” said electrician Rémy “Boss” Nelson, “but in other parts you might not pay as much.”
+“A plot could cost 10,000 to more than 25,000 gourdes,” said an employee of Electrician perth Rémy “Boss” Nelson, “but in other parts you might not pay as much.”

 Some of the plots belonged to speculators, so today it is not uncommon to see “for sale” or “for lease” signs on homes which are in the advanced phases of construction.